Updated: December 6, 2024

 • What Is the difference between FUTA and SUTA taxes?

 While both of these payroll taxes are used to help fund unemployment, there is a difference.
 FUTA taxes go into a fund that employers pay directly to the federal government for the administration and distribution of unemployment compensation benefits offered to employees who have lost their jobs.
-SUTA stands for State Unemployment Tax Act, and it’s basically state-level FUTA: unemployment taxes that fund each state’s unemployment insurance program.
+SUTA stands for State Unemployment Tax Act, and it’s basically state-level FUTA: Unemployment taxes that fund each state’s unemployment insurance program.